Women of Britain Say 'Go!'

 "Women of Britain Say 'Go!' is a British World War I recruitment propaganda poster created in 1915.
 It depicts two women and a young boy looking out of an open window at soldiers marching past.
 Across the top of the poster is the text: "Women of Britain Say 'Go!.
 The poster was designed by artist E. J. Kealey and published by the Parliamentary Recruitment Committee, which produced the majority of early World War I recruitment posters.
-The intent of the poster was to encourage women to tell men they should sign up to the army at a time when British voluntary recruit numbers were declining.
+The poster intended to encourage women to tell men they should sign up to the army at a time when British voluntary recruit numbers were declining.
 The poster utilises gender, guilt and emasculation to emphasise its message.
 Although "Women of Britain Say 'Go! has become an iconic image of World War I, its sentiment was not universally accepted by contemporary British society.

 Background

 At the outbreak of World War I, Britain did not have a policy of conscription.
 The government relied on propaganda to persuade men to enlist in the army, and posters were an important medium to achieve this.
 The approach to propaganda taken by the first recruitment posters was a simple "call to arms" encouraging men to sign up to fight.
 The method of propaganda started to change around 1915 when the number of volunteer soldiers fell.
 Propaganda began to draw heavily on themes of gender.
 Some focused on female imagery by highlighting the innocent vulnerability of mothers, wives and daughters, the strength and resilience of a worker taking part in the war effort embodying the spirit of Britannia, or by depicting women as objects of desire.
 Historian Karyn Burnham suggests that from a masculine perspective, some posters attempted to guilt men by implying they would be emasculated if they did not fight.